-Once we update your social security number in our system you should be able to view a corrected 1098-T in WebAdvisor.
+Once we update your SSN in our system you should be able to view a corrected 1098-T in WebAdvisor.
 We are required to send the 1098-T information to the IRS by March 31, 2017.
-We will continue updating social security number information until we send the file to the IRS.
+We will continue updating SSN information until we send the file to the IRS.

-Furthermore, the amount in Box 2 may not correspond to your actual payments to be reported on your tax return.
+The amount in Box 1 is the result of complex calculations performed by our general ledger software and may not correspond to your actual payments to be reported on your tax return.
 For these reasons, students are required to maintain their own proof of payment records such as receipts, check copies and bank/credit card statements.
 You may print your statements by semester in WebAdvisor, which will detail dates payments were made by semester.
 Please contact your tax advisor or the IRS for more information.

-Box 2 includes total qualified amounts billed.
+Box 1 includes total qualified amounts paid.
 For purposes of 1098-T reporting, some fees are excluded from this amount.
 Specifically, the Campus Access Fee is not included.
-Also, Box 2 is based on the date you registered for classes.
-For example, if you registered for classes for Spring 2017 semester in December of 2016, they would be included in Box 2 of this statement.
+Also, Box 1 is based on the amounts paid from all sources (including Financial Aid) and limited to the 2018 invoice amounts for the year.
 You will need to consult your tax advisor or the IRS to determine what expenses are reportable on your tax return.